indigo-dc/analytics-portlets/doc/service_reference.md

 **Functional description:**

-  Provide the possibility to execute an intercomparison between models through a first portlet providing a form to select the input parameters and the submission and other two portlets to visualize the corresponding map and the nc-dump file.
+Provide the possibility to execute an intercomparison between models through a first portlet providing a form to select the input parameters, a module to monitor the experiments submitted and the visualisation portlets to visualize the corresponding map files.

 **Services running:**